Georgia Attorney General

+The attorney general of Georgia is a statewide elected attorney and legal advisor for the executive branch of the U.S. state of Georgia.
+They are a constitutional officer responsible for providing opinions on legal questions concerning the state, prosecuting public corruption cases, overseeing contracts on behalf of the state, representing the state in all civil cases, in all capital felony appeals, in all cases appearing before the Supreme Court of the United States, and leading the Georgia Department of Law.
+They may also initiate civil or criminal actions on behalf of the State of Georgia when requested to do so by the governor.

-The Attorney General of Georgia is the chief law enforcement officer and lawyer for the U.S. state of Georgia.
-The officeholder is elected to a four-year term at the same time as elections are held for Governor of Georgia and other offices.
+The office dates back to Georgia's colonial history, with the first attorney general, William Clifton, being appointed by King George II in 1754.
+The attorney general is elected to a four-year term at the same time as elections are held for governor of Georgia and other offices.

-The current Attorney General of Georgia is Christopher M. Carr.
-Carr was appointed by Governor Nathan Deal following the resignation of Sam Olens, who was officially appointed to the office of President of Kennesaw State University on November 1, 2016.
+The current attorney general of Georgia is Christopher M. Carr.
+Carr was appointed by Governor Nathan Deal following the resignation of Sam Olens, who was officially appointed to the office of president of Kennesaw State University on November 1, 2016.
 Carr completed Olens' unexpired term, which expired in January 2019.
-Carr was re-elected to a four-year term in Georgia's 2018 statewide elections.
+Carr was re-elected to a four-year term in Georgia's 2018 statewide elections and was reelected in the 2022 Georgia statewide elections.